top of page

 • Stay technical

-• Consent before going hard
+• Get consent before going hard

-• Help beginners
+• Help beginners grow

 bottom of page